-When you think of sealing your concrete, think not just of the surface but of the top 5-10mm of the concrete.
-You’re effectively trying to fill up that 5 to 10mm with sealer consecutively over the four coats, with the final coat, which is the least dilute, sat pretty much at the surface.
+When you think of sealing your concrete, think not just of the surface but of the top 5mm of the concrete.
+You’re effectively trying to fill up that 5mm with sealer consecutively over the 3 coats, the first being a primer and the 2nd and 3rd being more concentrated.

-We recommend that a 10-12 hours as an absolute minimum is left between the coats of sealer.
+We recommend that a 4-6 hours is left between the coats of sealer.
 This allows the chemical reaction that takes place with each coat to be well on its way, locking out any penetration below the level already reached by the previous coats.
-Also if the coats are done too soon and the previous coat has yet to cure properly, you will be diluting the previous coat and at a minimum interrupting the cure and at worst preventing it from curing at all.
+Also if the coats are done too soon and the previous coat has yet to begin to cure, you will be diluting the previous coat and thereby interrupting the cure and at worst preventing it from curing at all.

 Through our own experience we know that at or below 15 degrees that curing of the sealer (and concrete for that matter) grinds to a halt.

-If your workshop temperature is below this, your sealer will most likely fail.
+If your workshop temperature is below this, your sealer may not cure properly.
 There are various things you can do to head this off.
 We opted for heating our entire workshop.
 In the depths of our Welsh winter our workshop can sometimes drop down to 15 degrees even with the heating.
 It’s at this point we have to break out portable heaters.
 This is another option if you don’t have central heating.